linode/docs/docs/products/tools/cloud-manager/guides/_index.md

 - [NodeBalancers](/docs/products/tools/cloud-manager/guides/cloud-nodebalancers): Here you can create and manage load balancers for your applications making them highly available for your users.

-- [Domains](/docs/products/tools/cloud-manager/guides/cloud-domains): The DNS Manager allows you to control and manage your domains.
+- [Domains](/docs/products/tools/cloud-manager/guides/cloud-domains): The DNS Manager lets you control and manage your domains.

 - [Longview](/docs/products/tools/cloud-manager/guides/cloud-longview): This section gives you access to Linode’s Longview service where you can track metrics for CPU, memory, network bandwidth, and more.